 With Halloween fast approaching, this would be the perfect time to make a short day trip to the area.

-In addition to tours which cover the subject, you can also visit the Salem Witch Museum to learn more about this event and about witches in general.
+In addition to tours that cover the subject, you can also visit the Salem Witch Museum to learn more about this event and about witches in general.

 If you’re up to it, this museum also offers a self-guided tour that you can access for free which includes several notable sites in the Salem area and beyond.